 For the cake:

 In a large mixing bowl beat the cream cheese and butter with sweetener, about 1 minute.
 Add eggs, one at a time, beating after each until fully incorporated.
-Beat in lemon juice, zest, and extract.
+Beat in almond milk, zest, and extract.

 Fill a 9×5 inch greased loaf pan 3/4 full with the batter and make little loaves or cupcakes out of remaining batter.